heiswayi/heiswayi.nrird.com/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 ### Practical use of data encryption and decryption

-**Encryption** means we want to hide something, not just in plain text view. **Decryption** means we have the ability to get back the original data (in plain text view) that we hid.
-Basically this will be useful to work with user confidential information such as _social security number, phone number, bank account number, credit card information, etc._, but NOT FOR PASSWORD.
+**Encryption** means we want to hide something, rather than in the plain view. **Decryption** means we have the ability to get back the original data (in the plain view) that we encrypted.
+Basically this will be useful to work with user confidential information such as social security number, phone number, bank account number, credit card information, etc., but NOT FOR USER PASSWORD.

-### Securing password by using hashing algorithm
+### Securing user password by using the hashing algorithm

 Other than data encryption and decryption, password hashing is the most important security factor in developing application that needs user access.
-The best implementation in password hashing is to use **one-way hashing technique** which means it can't be decrypted and irreversible.
-Unlike the encryptions, they are formulated to be able to be decrypted.
+The best implementation in password hashing is to use **one-way hashing technique** which means it is no longer be able to be decrypted (irreversible).
+Unlike the encryptions, they are usually formulated to be able to be decrypted.
 However, in password hashing method we can do "encrypt" it and at the end we must hash it.
 You may want to check the built-in functionality [password_hash](http://php.net/manual/en/function.password-hash.php) or [crypt](http://php.net/manual/en/function.crypt.php) for PHP one-way hashing algorithms.

-Most of the time, in some of my projects I'm more likely to use this custom hashing function to hash the user password:
+Most of the time, in some of my projects if I need custom password hashing, I use this function to hash the user password:

 ```php
 <?php